alasca-association/tarook/docs/src/design/cluster-repository.md

   is managed by the [`apply-terraform.sh`](./../operation/actions-references.md) action script.

+*Optional:*

 - `submodules/` is a directory which holds optional git submodules.
 You can add your submodules to this directory and e.g. use them in the [custom layer/stage](./abstraction-layers.md).
   Since this project is largely managed by C&H and partners, we have taken the privilege to be able to enable and integrate company specific submodules directly in the source code.

-  If you're managing your `pass`, wireguard or SSH users via git repositories, these will get added here (subtle hint for C&H employees).
+  If you're managing your `pass`, wireguard or SSH users via git repositories, these should be added here.

 ## Cluster-User Interaction